This post has been updated. It was originally published on 03/05/20.

-But before you start, it’s crucial that you understand simply rubbing your digits with hand sanitizer is not a substitute for good ol’ hand washing.
-We don’t live in a world with a sink every other corner, so alcohol-based disinfectants used in the right amount (3 milliliters) and rubbed long enough (25 to 30 seconds) are fine in a pinch.
-But soap, water, and a good scrub is the absolute best way to protect yourself against contagious diseases.
+But before you start, there are a few things you should keep in mind before you craft homemade hand sanitizer.
+First, it’s crucial that you understand that proper hand washing will always be better than simply rubbing your digits with hand sanitizer.
+Using the right amount of alcohol-based disinfectant (3 milliliters) for 25 to 30 seconds is fine in a pinch, but soap, water, and a good scrub are the absolute best way to protect yourself against contagious diseases.

 Stats

-Time: literally 2 minutes
+• Time: literally 2 minutes

-Estimated ingredient cost: $15 (makes 3.5 cups, or 15 of those little two-ounce bottles)
+• Estimated ingredient cost: $15 (makes 3.5 cups, or 15 of those little two-ounce bottles)

-Difficulty: easy
+• Difficulty: easy

 Tools

-How to make the WHO hand sanitizer formulation
+Recipe No. 1: the WHO hand sanitizer formulation

 Ingredients

-The WHO has a comprehensive guide on how to make your own hand sanitizer—the only problem is that if you follow these instructions, you’ll end up with a lot of it.
+The WHO has a comprehensive guide on how to make hand sanitizer—the only problem is that if you follow their instructions, you’ll end up with a lot of it.
 Like, exactly 2.6 gallons of it.
 If you want to make enough to last you, your family, and all your friends through a zombie apocalypse, you definitely can.
 But if you want to keep things on a smaller scale, we’ve adapted the measurements for you.

 1. Pour the alcohol into a medium-sized container with a pouring spout.
 The percentages on the labels of isopropyl alcohol refer to the alcohol concentration in them.
 You’re dealing with almost pure alcohol if you’ve got 99.8%, whereas 70% means the bottle is only a little more than two-thirds alcohol, and the rest is water.